kpilszak/algorithms-implementation/README.md

 In this technique, algorithm considers an integer as a string of digits.
 It sorta the input array according to the digits starting from one's then ten's, hundred's... with the usage ot Counting Sort Algorithm.
 7. Insertion Sort Algorithm - used to sort elements in an array.
 The time complexity of this algorithm is in average O(n^2).
 In this technique, algorithm is seeking for the biggest number in an array in every loop and swapping it with the element on the last unsorted index.
 8. Mergesort Algorithm - used to sort elements in an array.
 The time complexity of this algorithm is in average O(nlogn).
+In this technique, algorithm has two phases - splitting and merging.
+After the splitting phase (done without any comparisons), there is n divided 1 - element collections.
+During the merge phase, algorithm is comparing two collections (pointer is moving one-by-one) and merging them together in the correct order.

 ## Technologies